tomrusteze/esphome-esp-now/README.md

 The purpose of this software is to enable communication between esp devices without a wifi connection.
 In the example the light acts as a slave and the hub controls the light.
 I have tried to make the communication as lightweight as possible and similar to service calls in HomeAssistant.

 ## Features
 - Using a node running esphome you can control a light on a different node also running esphome with the communcation using esp-now.
 Changing colour, effects and brightness are supported.
 As of Jan 29, multiple lights are supported.
+Differentiation between lights is done using the MAC address.

 ## Improvements
 - As of now, because of the esphome standard.
 The nodes still need some sort of WiFi connection.
 In this case, a light creates a simple access point.
 Important is that all nodes should *do their WiFi stuff* on the same channel.
 In the future, the light should not need to connect to WiFi at all.